Our summer water meter reading program is getting underway

 Don’t be surprise if we knock on your door this summer.
 It’s the start of our meter reading season.

-Our meter readers will:
+Our meter readers will be:

-• carry a hand-held device
+• carrying a hand-held device

 Was this information helpful?